-When it comes to making upgrades at home, the kitchen is an easy target, and we’ve set our sights on the best tiled kitchens on the internet.
+When it comes to making upgrades at home, the kitchen is an easy target, and we’ve set our sights on the best-tiled kitchens on the internet.
 After all, why not start your makeover in the heart of the home?
 Even though there’s no shortage of kitchen inspiration (and Pinspiration) to be found, it can be hard to figure out how to take classic kitchen details and make them your own.
 The first place we’d advise investing?
 Tiles.
 And we know you want to see the best-tiled kitchens for inspiration.

 A dark tile backsplash sets the mood for evening entertaining, particularly when your definition of following a recipe involves mixing a cocktail rather than making a meal.
 In this kitchen, the chic metallic shelves and bar-top accents are narrowly outshone by the sleek, glossy finish on the black penny tiles.

 A tiled floor is a perfect way to add interest to a warm, minimal kitchen.
 A little pattern goes a long way, with the smaller scale floor repeat giving the space an overall texture from the first glance.

 This farmhouse kitchen is helping us to brainstorm the kitchen space of our dreams, one tile at a time.
 Against a whitewashed backdrop, this kitchen is a well-appointed mashup of country and contemporary.

 It doesn’t get more classic than a blue kitchen.
 So how do you make blue feel new?
 Take a peek under the hood.
 A patterned cement-tile backsplash gives this kitchen a unique, energetic boost.

 We’ve got three words for what we love about this kitchen tile: texture, texture, texture.
 No two of these terra-cotta tiles are the same, creating highs and lows and hints of color along the wall that range from white to gray to blush.